JRC1995/Abstractive-Summarization/README.md

 ('beam search' is another approach to look into, for not predicting simply the next word, but the next k words.)

-The first y is the input for the <b>decoder RNN</b>.
-In the context of the first y and the initial hidden state the RNN produces the next decoder hidden state and the loop continues.
+This y will be the input for the <b>decoder RNN</b>.
+In the context of this y and the current decoder hidden state, the RNN produces the next decoder hidden state.
+The loop continues.

-Here, I used the attended_hidden_state as the initial hidden state for the decoder RNN.
-Though I have some confusion about this, it seemed to produce results with better variety.

 Since I will be training sample to sample, I can dynamically send the output length of the current sample, and the decoder loops for the given 'output length' times.